david-andrew/dewy-lang/docs/src/object-types.md

 # Object and Class Types

-## TODO

-Object types are basically just containers containing assigments of variables and functions
+Object types are basically just containers containing assignments of variables and functions

 ```
 my_obj = [